qrdlgit/misc/vouch.md

 I roughly estimate about 50%, 30%, and 20%.
 It would be 60%, 35%, 5% if not for the highly credible voices that seem to be vouching for it.

 It's worth noting that in the newsnation interviews, David Grusch expressed 'i thought it was totally nuts'.
-If there is evidence that prior to the task force he had a bias of believing in UFOs, this would be a serious contradiction to that important claim.
+If there is evidence that prior to the task force he had a bias of believing in UFOs, this would be a serious contradiction to that important claim of impartiality.